neondatabase/github-automations/README.md

 ## Scripts

-`./sync_issues.rb` -- walks over all open issues in console and zeniths repos and add them to https://github.com/orgs/zenithdb/projects/6.
+`./sync_issues.rb` -- walks over all open issues in cloud and neon repos and add them to https://github.com/orgs/neondatabase/projects/6.
 Also sets `Tracked In` field if current issue is subtask of some other issue.

 Tested with ruby 2.7.3 but expected to work all 2.x/3.x versions.